 The opportunity to save time is one of the chief reasons Baby Boomers use YouTube.
 Apart from quicker learning through videos, this also extends to being able to watch videos in shorter blocks compared to the hour-long slots one is typically locked into with TV.

 Two-thirds of US adults get their news from social media, marking another major change in the consumption of content.
 What might not be as well-known is that YouTube is one of the primary sources of this news content for many adults in the US.
 This trend in YouTube users’ demographics is something that many other regions of the world are catching up to.
-Moreover, brands like Microsoft, Cisco, and Adobe have already begun using YouTube as one of the leading platforms to share news and press releases.
+Moreover, brands like Microsoft, the name behind the industry-leading cloud storage software, Cisco, and Adobe have already begun using YouTube as one of the leading platforms to share news and press releases.

 It’s not surprising that entertainment is the most popular genre across generations.
 Significant differences, however, lie in genres that follow entertainment in popularity.
 For Millennials, the second and third most popular genres are technology and sports, respectively.
 For Gen X, these are healthy living and world news, while for Baby Boomers, entertainment is followed by world news and politics in the popularity rankings.